LSSTDESC/imSim/doc/install.rst

    If you find that parts of this document are out of date or are incorrect, please submit a bug report `here <https://github.com/LSSTDESC/imSim/issues>`_.

-   These instructions were last updated June of 2023.
+   These instructions were last updated August of 2023.

 .. warning::